sadiatanjim/Coursera_Capstone/Report/data.md

 ## Data

-- describe the data needed
-- adequate explanation and discussion about the data
--

 Say, for our problem, a business owner wants to open a new **Restaurant** in the city of **Toronto**.

 In order to decide on a suitable location for a particular business, might take help from a variety of data sources.
 Historical trends in that area, existing businesses, places or venues around that area - might provide us valueable insights to answer our questions.